lsst-ts/ts_tma_tma-documentation_training/README.md

 #### Using the tool

-This tool is used as a PLC development environment here the best is to familiarize with it with a training from PILZ directly.
-The easiest things to do here are force variables, this can be done for example to override the brakes.
+This tool is used as a PLC development environment, here the best is to familiarize with it in a training course from PILZ.
+But there are simple things that a user with limited experience can do, e.g. **forcing variables**, this can be done for example to override an input or output value.
+Even though this is a simple action, **it is not recommended**, as forcing variables in a safety controller **can lead to serious accidents**.

 ### Configuration files